notrightending/cellular-automata-tkinter/README.md

 # Cellular Automata Tkinter

 This project is a cellular automata simulator built with Python and Tkinter.
 It allows users to create, visualize, and interact with cellular automata in a grid-based environment.
-This README will guide you through the features and functionalities of the application.

 ![image](https://github.com/NightPuppet/cellular-automata-tkinter/assets/117105291/450ab211-6aed-4b4a-a2b5-0481324fdd5d)